Bright spots on Ceres

 Several bright surface features (also known as faculae) were discovered on the dwarf planet Ceres by the Dawn spacecraft in 2015.
+On 9 December 2015, scientists reported that the bright spots on Ceres may be related to a type of salt, particularly a form of brine containing hydrated magnesium sulfate (MgSO4·6H2O); the spots were also found to be associated with ammonia-rich clays.
+Arizona State University scientists proposed that the bright spots are best explained as resulting from briny water erupted from Ceres's interior that subsequently sublimated, leaving behind only the salt deposits.
+In August 2020, NASA confirmed that Ceres was a water-rich body with a deep reservoir of brine that percolated to the surface in various locations causing the "bright spots", including those in Occator crater.

 The brightest cluster of spots ("Spot 5") is located in an 80 km crater called Occator.
 The largest and brightest component of the cluster is in the center of the crater, with dimmer spots located towards this crater's eastern rim.
 Early in the orbital phase of the Dawn mission, the high albedo of these spots was speculated to be due to some kind of outgassing, and subsequent closer images helped scientists determine that it is a material with a high level of reflection, and suggested ice and salt as possibilities.
 These bright features have an albedo of about 40%, four times brighter than the average of Ceres's surface.
+Near-infrared spectra of these bright areas are consistent with a large amount of sodium carbonate, (Na_{2}CO_{3}) and smaller amounts of ammonium chloride (NH_{4}Cl) or ammonium bicarbonate (NH_{4}HCO_{3}).
+These materials have been suggested to originate from the recent crystallization of brines that reached the surface from below.